barek2k2/Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition/README.md

 `python3 train.py -v validation`

+### The trained images were downloaded from Tiny Imagenet http://cs231n.stanford.edu/tiny-imagenet-200.zip

 # Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition

 This project work is a implementation of [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/pdf/1409.1556.pdf) in Pytorch.